ponylang/rfcs/text/0000-sort-by.md

 # Drawbacks

-The user must ensure that the lambda evaluation function is valid.
+- The user must ensure that the lambda evaluation function is valid.
+- Compared to Sort's compile-time check, `SortBy` has a little runtime overhead.